 Overnight Fairbanks: A Taste of Alaska Lodge (B, L, D)

 Large multi-acre aurora viewing area behind the lodge also looks into the valley toward both Fairbanks and the town of North Pole.
-Paul D. Maley photo.
+During our winter tours you need snow boots to navigate down to this area.
+Paul D. Maley photos.

 Breakfast, lunch, and dinner will be included for you at the lodge today.
 You can choose to walk do to a nearby dog mushing outfit where, for a fee, you can learn to drive your own dog team.
 Paws for Adventure is a great place to get familiar with sled dogs up close and get a real thrill out of being in control of a team of amazing canines.
 Reservations should be made ahead of time but sometimes it is possible to book the same day.
 You can also take a short ride, one hour tour or the mushing school option (all extra cost activities).
 This year’s ride costs were between $70 (30 minutes) and $100.
 (1 hour) in February.